Man Up | Ep. 178 • March 10, 2017

 You’ll start to cave in on yourself, and like, “I’m needy.
 It must be me.
 It must be me.”
 And you’re going to be too self-involved, too focused on the self because your anxiety is causing that.
 Also, though, because of that, that’s why you had chemistry in the beginning.
 I go into a lot more detail on this in our upcoming course Rock Solid Relationships.

 Look for that when it comes out.
 It’s still in beta.
 We’ve been testing it a lot, but I’m looking forward to releasing that very soon.
 So, anyway, there you go.
 Two plugs for two courses, but the truth is, it’s because she’s not comfortable with intimacy.
 You’re getting too close and she has to run.
-But also, yeah, you have an anxious attachment style and you are needy.
+But also, yeah, you have an anxious attachment style probably and you are needy.
 That’s going to get in the way of you ever making this work.
 You’re going to have to change if you want to be able to lead.

 If you want a chance.
 It’s still going to be a little tough.
 You’re going to have to go through that with her.
 It’s a lot of patience required there.
 And so, there you go.
 It’s possible but difficult.
 But if you can transform, you can make it work, and you can lead.
 But you got to transform.
 So, there you go.
 If you want that to happen, there’s a lot of emotional growth.

 There you go, David Tian, signing out.
 I got to get back to manage this group.
 I got to lead this group over here, figure out what’s going on over here, and make sure everyone is armored up with their guns.
-Anyway, this is childhood, man.
-You remember doing this as a teenager.
+Anyway, this is like childhood, remember doing this as a teenager.
 It’s always fun doing stuff when you were a kid – kids stuff, doing it as an adult, it’s just extra fun.

 So, David Tian, signing out.
 Join the private Facebook group.
 That’s where you can interact with me, ask your questions, as well as all the other awesome guys in the group.
-We have thousands strong right now.
+We are thousands strong right now.
 Thousands and thousands strong.
 I’ll see you inside the group.
 Click the link.
 Join the group.
 Until then, Man Up!